-Bill Lacey is a New York based street photographer and also one of the TPL founding members.
-He documents the daily life on the streets of the city that never sleeps, embracing its people and the towering architecture.
-He began taking pictures at an early age with a Minolta SRT-201 film camera and Kodachrome film.
-Whilst he still occasionally shoots film, the majority of his photography is performed with Sony or Ricoh mirrorless cameras with prime lenses.
+Bill Lacey is a New York based street photographer who documents the daily life on the streets of the city that never sleeps, embracing its people and the towering architecture.
+He generally finds himself approaching street photography as an jazz improvisation, creating his own candid compositions filled with heart and soul from spending a lifetime walking the streets of New York.

 When did you start getting interested in photography?

 I was influenced at an early age by a relative who shot Kodachrome slides of my family.
 He also introduced me to jazz via Miles Davis records.